sariya/GARCOM/README.md

 ## Issues and suggestions
 ```
 GARCOM welcomes suggestions and improvements.
-For issues please open on the github
+Please open isues on the github for bugs/suggestions.
 ```

 ## Origin